freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-064.md

 Create a `.quote::before` selector and set the `content` property to `"` with a space following it.

-Also create a `.quote::after` selector and set the `content` property to `"` with a space preceding it.
+Also, create a `.quote::after` selector and set the `content` property to `"` with a space preceding it.

 # --hints--